 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 6 Discussion Board Forums.
-The student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 8 Discussions.
+The student is required to provide a thread in response to the provided topic for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
-(MLO A–B)
+(CLO's: A, B, D, E)

 The student will produce a 8–12-page paper presenting his or her personal model for the integration of leadership and management theory with a Christian worldview.
 The paper is to demonstrate integrative thinking leading to a distinctively Christian outlook on leadership and management.
 This work should reflect the student’s own perspective but must appropriately cite all resources used and must be written in current APA style.
-(MLO C–E)
+(CLO's: C, E)